sohaibi/EE461L-Project/README.md

 #### My Projects:
 This page contains all the projects you've started with us as well as projects created by others that you've joined.
 Using this page, you can create new projects, join existing ones, or edit the information associated with your current projects.
 Projects are important because they allow you to check out hardware.
 #### Hardware:
 The hardware page allows you to check in and check out our different types of hardware for your projects.
-Our graph at the top gives a quick view of what we have available and how much of that hardware you've checked out personallly for the selected project.
+Our graph at the top gives a quick view of what we have available and how much of that hardware you've checked out personally for the selected project.
 By selecting one of your projects, you can alter this graph view and procede to check in or check out hardware.
 What ever you decide to do with the hardware at this point will be tied to the project you selected.
 #### Account Settings:
 This page displays for you your username, email, and user id.
 You also have the capability to changing your username or email by clicking the edit profile button.